act65/masters-thesis/proposal/proposal.md

 - If a model is being learned online how can we efficiently update value estimates computed using the old model?
 - How can you backpropagate gradients through the argmax functions required for planning?
 - Exploitable models
-- If I am using an imperfect learned model to generate plans, how can I ensure that I do not plan for 'fantastic' outcomes (aka they are fantisies).
+- If I am using an imperfect learned model to generate plans, how can I ensure that I do not plan for 'fantastic' outcomes (aka they are fantasies).

 Generalisation/transfer!?!?